 There are a number of people who I would like to thank for their help in making this book possible.
 Thanks first, to Jim Binnion and Bob Coogan for the in-depth articles they wrote sharing the knowledge of their firing techniques.
 I am also grateful for the technical and historical information provided by Hiroko Sato and Eugene Michael Pijanowski.
 Others who have been most generous with their knowledge and information, include Jerry Gould, Ian Ferguson, Nicole DesChamps, and Alistair McCallum.
 A special thank you to all the mokume artists who contributed photos for this project.
 It is only through the use of these fine photographs that the techniques described herein can fully be appreciated.
 I would also like to acknowledge several people who generously shared technical and historical information which has allowed me to piece together the story of mokume gane, among them, Brian Chaix, Wayne Victor Meeten, Caleb Conelly, and Tim McCrieght.
 I wish to thank the people who helped me put the book together; Michele Souma, and proofreader Chris Weston.
 I can not stop without saying a big thank you, to my stellar assistant, Melinda Siri, who puts up with my creative process on a daily basis.
 Last, but not least, I want to thank the many people who bought my first book and video, as well as my many students who encouraged me to write a second book; to them, I am most grateful.

 This book is dedicated to my children,

 Aaron, Jacob, and Terra Rose.

 New Layers: David Barnhill and David Huang, An Artistic Collaboration

 Chapter VI: Preparing the Billet — Planning and Preparing a Billet for Firing

 Chapter VII: Firing Methods

-Part 1: Making a Mokume Mini Kiln and Using It
+Part 1: Making and Firing a Mokume Mini Kiln

 Part 2: Forge Fired Mokume Gane by Robert Coogan